-- Air Pumps can run indefinitely without damage to themselves
+- Diaphragm Pumps can run indefinitely without damage to themselves

 - The seals on a Submersible Pump can corrode over time, letting water into the pump’s motor.
-An Air Pump has no seals so avoids this problem completely.
+A Diaphragm Pump has no seals so avoids this problem completely.

 - The flow rate and discharge pressure of a Diaphragm Pump can be adjusted at the point of use, unlike a Submersible Pump which is rotodynamic by design, therefore only capable of delivering the set amount.
 To alter the flow rate, an inverter would be required.

-View the infographic below to view a full comparison of using a Submersible Pump compared to a submersed Air Pump.
+Expand the infographic for a full comparison of using a Submersible Pump compared to a Submersed Diaphragm Pump.